Skip to content Skip to main navigation Report an accessibility issue

 Learn how to: rock climb, whitewater kayak, bikepack, backpack and canoe, then learn how to easily and comfortably take others outside with your leadership and teaching skills.

-If you make it through the 100+ hours (over 5 weekends ), you’ll have the skills to join the staff, whether with us or for another outfitter.
+If you make it through the 200+ hours (over 4 weekends and weeklong expedition), you’ll have the skills to join the staff, whether with us or for another outfitter.
 SOLE is the main way people become adventure trip staff for UTOP.

 What past experience do I (you) need?